-“Can you do a hymn at the beginning and then some gospel to get the kids clapping at the end?”
+“Can you do a hymn at the beginning; then some gospel to get the kids clapping at the end?”

 “Sure.
 Is Elvis’s ‘Mama” tribute to his mother okay for a hymn.”

-“Well, normally we don’t allow rock n roll, but Elvis was a saved soul and no one ever criticized ‘Mama.”
+“Well, normally we don’t allow rock n roll, but Elvis was a saved soul.
+No one ever criticizes ‘Mama.”

-I got up and introduced ourselves, explaining that Gregory was in our band and his betrothed Anna asked us to come that night.
+I got up and introduced ourselves.
+I explained that Gregory was in our band and his betrothed Anna asked us to come that night.

 “You may know that our guitarist and my best friend Jace was killed by his abusive brother.
-I know he’s looking down on all us tonight and wants to tell everyone here that if they’re being abused or know anyone who is, to please talk with a responsible adult and stop the evil that killed Jace.”
+I know he’s looking down on all us tonight.
+He wants to tell everyone here that if they’re being abused or know anyone who is, please talk with a responsible adult and stop the evil that killed him.”

 Jace was looking down – he sat on a bookcase in the corner.

 “Also, I want you to meet Jack.
 He’s our new singer and tonight will be his first performance singing for False Gods.
-He’s in my English class and on next Sunday, we are performing Shakespeare’s play ‘A Midsummer’s Night Dream,’ in which he has the lead.
+He’s in my English class.
+Next Sunday, we are performing Shakespeare’s play ‘A Midsummer’s Night Dream,’ in which he has the lead.
 So let’s start his debut weekend with a beautiful Elvis hymn, ‘Mama,” which is dedicated to Gregory’s two moms.